-Using the right quota setting methodology is essential for increasing sales performance.
-According to the Aberdeen Group, pharma organizations that use quota setting tools report higher quota attainment percentages when compared to non-users.
-Imagine what an increase of a few percentages in quota attainment can do for the bottom line of your organization.
+Using the right quota-setting methodology is essential for increasing sales performance.
+According to the Aberdeen Group, pharma organizations that use quota-setting tools report higher quota attainment percentages when compared to non-users.
+Imagine what an increase of a few percentage points in quota attainment would do for the bottom line of your organization.

-But how can you set quotas more accurately and enjoy lower turnover rates, a better motivated sales force, and improved strategy execution?
+But how can you set quotas more accurately to engender lower turnover rates, a better motivated sales force, and improved strategy execution?

-Setting quotas is a challenge for sales organizations year after year.
-52% of companies consider setting effective quotas the biggest sales compensation challenge, while 42% have trouble differentiating top performers, according to Sales Management Association research.
-The stakes are high.
-Inaccurate quotas can lead to lack of motivation in the sales force, turnover, and failure to achieve sales objectives.
+Quotas are a constant issue for sales organizations.
+According to the Sales Management Association, 52% of companies consider setting effective quotas to be their biggest sales compensation challenge, while 42% have trouble differentiating top performers.
+The stakes are high – after all, inaccurate quotas can lead to a demotivated sales force, high turnover, and failure to achieve sales objectives.

-For pharma organizations, setting quotas accurately can make the difference between failing and thriving.
-One of the struggles is to identify the best quota setting methodology.
-A common choice are historic quotas, whereby goals are set by looking at past results and adding a projected increase.
-While historic quotas are easy to calculate and understand by the sales force, they have an important drawback: they only allow organizations to look in the rearview mirror, disregarding future opportunities.
+For pharma organizations, accurate quotas can be the difference between thriving and failing.
+That accuracy begins with identifying the optimal quota-setting methodology.
+Unfortunately, historic quotas – whereby goals are set by looking at past results and adding a projected increase – are still the most common approach.
+Although historic quotas are easy to calculate and communicate to the sales force, they have a major drawback: they only allow organizations to look in the rearview mirror, disregarding future opportunities.

-A less common choice but one that allows for higher accuracy is regression-based quota setting.
-This approach is more challenging because it requires additional data and quota setting expertise.
-However, quota setting can make or break the ability of a pharma organization to execute the sales strategy, so being able to look at past performance as well as at future opportunities and set correct quotas is crucial.
+A less common choice – but one that allows for higher accuracy – is regression-based quota setting.
+This approach is more challenging because it requires additional data and quota-setting expertise.
+However, since this process can make or break a pharma organization’s ability to execute on its sales strategy, it’s crucial that quotas take into account not only past performance but also future opportunities.

 - Identify factors that impact sales

-These can be sales factors, such as historical product, market and share volume, and historical growth rates; or non-sales factors, such as method of payment, demographics, inventory levels and customer satisfaction.
+These can be sales factors, such as historical product, market, and share volume, as well as historical growth rates; they can also include non-sales factors, such as method of payment, demographics, inventory levels, and customer satisfaction.

 At this stage, data drives results.
 Run the regression model and eliminate extraneous and cross-correlated variables.

-Adjust the model based on business insights, market landscape and anticipated changes.
-Lastly, test the model to verify that it allocates goals correctly.
+Adjust the model based on business insights, the market landscape, and anticipated changes.
+Then test the model to verify that it allocates goals correctly.

 - Allocate quotas